sketchpunk/fd_demo/README.md

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~

 # Fungi
 In this task I used my personal 3D rendering engine that I have built from scratch using WebGL 2.0 and Javascript ES6+.
-In the course of the task I had to do some engine improvements, like being able to create new entities at runtime.
-Up till now, all entities were created on init and any new entities created after the fact would not end up being rendering.
-Also added several new functions to the math lib, mainly Vec2 and Vec3.
-Plus I created a simple shader to render a quad mesh with a border around it for the purpose of rendering a quadtree in 3d.
-Also included some new visual debugging features.